3 FSC labels

 But the sourcing of wood is complex, and we need to carefully track how products get from forest to store.

-One day, we hope that every product will be labelled FSC 100%.
 The more you choose FSC-certified products, the more companies will want to meet that demand and will work to be become FSC-certified.

 Whichever FSC label is on your product, you can be sure that you’re purchasing a product that supports responsible forest management.
 So keep an eye out for the FSC label on your next trip to the supermarket, furniture store, or coffee shop.